Baked Garlic Home Fries

 Step 4

-Add olive oil, garlic, and seasonings.
+Add olive oil and seasonings.
 Pour the olive oil over the potatoes wedges, and toss.
-Mince the garlic, and add that as well.
 Sprinkle the seasoning blend over top of the potatoes, and mix with your hands to evenly distribute.

 Step 5

 Bake.
-Spread the fries in two rows on the prepared baking sheet, so that they aren’t touching each other.
-Bake for 15 minutes, carefully flip them, and then bake for another 5 – 10 minutes, or until they are fork tender.
-Remove from the oven.
+Spread the cut fries in two rows on the prepared baking sheet, so that they aren’t touching each other.
+Bake for 15 minutes, carefully flip them, and then add the minced garlic.

 Step 6